LoueeD/Mu/README.md

 Mu doesnt host any audio files, these files are being fetched from the youtubeinmp3 api online.
 Mu is NOT associated with youtube or youtubeinmp3, this application is a proof of concept.

+Copyrighted material is not allowed to be downloaded.
+The downloads are requested by the user, please read about [DMCA](http://www.dmca.com/).
+All files are for your personal use only.
+Videos will be forbidden upon your request.
+Read more about your [privacy](http://youtubeinmp3.com/privacy/).
 ## The MIT License
 > Copyright (c) 2015 Louis Dickinson http://louisdickinson.com